AnmolK99/Facial-Landmark-Masking-CNN/README.md

 Model is trained for 100 epochs as i have observed an average increase in accuracy with number of epochs.
-Batch size is 255 to devide the whole dataset into not too many batches
+Batch size is 255 to devide the whole dataset into not too many batches (Here, Model is trained on Fast GPU of Google Cloud with using Google colab)

 **FInal Outcome**
 The Model being trained for 100 epocs shows accuracy and loss metrics as shown on below graphs